Cleaning and Preservation of Tombstones, Headstones & Gravestones

 stone in this group, here is a list of generally accepted items to

-Here are some items you DO NOT want
+Here are some items you

 to use when cleaning tombstones as they may cause irreparable damage